tfoxy/bs-injular/README.md

 });
 ```

-This supports template, controller and directive injection.
+This supports template, controller, directive and filter injection.

 ## Configuration